Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Kangetsuen

-If you value privacy when bathing in a hot spring, you can enjoy the moor hot spring in a special room with an open-air observation bath or a room with an open-air bath, where the hot spring water is drawn into the room.
-From the open-air observation bath, you can look out over the majestic flow of the Tokachi River and the Tokachi Plain, and enjoy the view of the wide sky.
+For those who value privacy while bathing, you can thoroughly enjoy the Moor Onsen in the special rooms with scenic open-air baths or rooms with open-air baths, where the onsen water is piped directly to the room.
+From the scenic open-air bath, you can overlook the majestic flow of the Tokachi River and the Tokachi Plain, and also enjoy the expansive view of the sky.

 Kangetsuen

-The view from the open-air observation bath is refreshing!
+The view from the scenic open-air bath is exhilarating!

-In addition to these rooms with open-air baths, there are also standard Japanese-style rooms, Japanese-Western style rooms, and Japanese-Western suites with private saunas.
-Choose a room based on the number of people, the occasion, and your preferences, such as the style of accommodation you want to have, or whether you want to use the hot springs or sauna privately.
+In addition to these rooms with open-air baths, there are also standard rooms such as Japanese-style and Japanese-Western style rooms, as well as a Japanese-Western suite with a private sauna.
+Choose your room based on how you want to spend your time, whether you want to use the onsen or sauna privately, and according to the number of guests and occasion.

 Kangetsuen

-Image of the interior of a special room with an open-air observation bath
+Image of the interior of a special room with a scenic open-air bath

-At Tokachigawa Onsen Kangetsuen, the hot springs are as appealing as the food.
-You can enjoy dishes made with an abundance of Tokachi produce, including wheat, red beans, potatoes, cheese, pork, beef, chicken, and other meats, as well as the bounty of the land and sea.
+At Tokachigawa Onsen Kangetsuen, the food is as much of a draw as the onsen.
+You can enjoy dishes made with an abundance of local bounty from the land and sea of Tokachi, including wheat, adzuki beans, potatoes, cheese, and various meats like pork, beef, and chicken.

 Kangetsuen